nodeside/junior-full-stack-js-interview-1/README.md

  4. Git add the new file to your project
  5. Commit the change with a meaningful message. (don't forget to ensure you git config is setup)
  6. Edit the config file in`config/interview.js`and replace the default mongdb connection string with this remote read-only database `mongodb://public-r:itspublic@ds051110.mongolab.com:51110/junior-fullstack-js-1`
+ 7. The package.json is missing the mongoose dependency.
+Add it
  7. Commit this change with a meaningful message
  8. Run `npm install`
  8. Run the nodejs application with the environment variable `interview`as we edited the interview config.
 To run it with default environment variable of development you do `node bin/www`